lite-xl/lite-xl.github.io/docs/index.md

   }
 </style>

-# Fast, Lightweight and Powerful Text-Editing Experience { .text-center style="font-size:2.5em;margin-bottom:1em;font-weight:400;" }
+# Fast, Lightweight and Powerful Text-Editing Experience { #headline }

 _A simple, fast, feature-filled and extremely extensible text editor written in C and Lua, adapted from [lite][1]._{ .text-center style="margin-top:0" }